sunny-chung/hello-http/doc/features/ssl-configuration.md

 Accepted formats for a client certificate are:
 - DER
-- PEM containing only one certificate
+- PEM (also known as CER or CRT) containing only one certificate
+- P7B containing only one certificate

 Accepted formats for a private key are:
 - Unencrypted PKCS #8 DER